MarcCoquand/functional-typescript-with-class/styleguide.md

 FAQ:

 * What if there is no type for my file to revolve around?
-Sometimes we do not have a specific type which the module revolves around, such as when we initialise our application.
-In this case, break the rule and expose a function.
+Sometimes we do not have a specific type which the module revolves around, for instance a createApp function.
+  In this case, break the rule and expose function.
 This is not Java.
+Only a sith deals in absolutes.